检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Ensure that the protected set is no longer needed and delete it.
 Then delete the protected environment.
 If no associated protected set is displayed in the Protected Sets areas of all VMs, delete the protected environment directly.

 Choose More > Delete from the Operation column.
-See Figure 1.
 Alternatively, select the backups you want to delete in a batch and click Delete in the upper left corner to delete them.
 Figure 1 Deleting a backup Click OK.
+Return to the backup list.

 Deleting an Organization Policy Function This API is used to delete an organization policy.
 Debugging You can debug this API through automatic authentication in API Explorer or use the SDK sample code generated by API Explorer.